m15a/fnldoc/README.md

    :license "[license](Link to your license)"}}}
 ```

-Running `fenneldoc my-module.fnl` with this config will procure `doc/my-module.md` with the following contents:
+Running `fnldoc my-module.fnl` with this config will procure `doc/my-module.md` with the following contents:

 `````` markdown
 # My-module.fnl (0.1.0)